 During its formative years, Allied Body was involved in repair work.
 Some of our first truck body work was done building armored cars for Loomis.
 As Seattle grew, so too did the specialized needs of local companies, particularly those involved in shipping and distribution.
 Allied Body grew to meet those needs and fill a niche in the marketplace.
 Over the years, the list of services continued to expand with the times and changes.

-The company was passed on through the family lines of Charles Walter Bull – Dick Minice (son-in-law of Charles Walter Bull) took ownership in 1964, followed by Dick’s son Richard Minice taking the reins in 1996.
+The company was passed on through the family line of Charles Walter Bull to Owen Bull (son) and Dick Minice (son-in-law).
+Dick eventually took sole ownership several years later.
+Dick’s son Richard Minice took over the reins in 1996.
 As Executive Vice President, Adam Keane (Charles Walter Bull’s great-grandson) continues the legacy as the fourth generation to join the Allied Body team.

 Allied Body Works now handles everything from light duty truck accessories and cargo van interiors, to medium/heavy duty flatbeds, dump bodies, contractor bodies, service bodies, van bodies, cranes, electrical and lighting accessories, liftgates and more.